bosafoagyare/web-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a first-year PhD student in the Statistics program at the University of Michigan, Ann Arbor.
 I come from Mpraeso, a beautiful small town in the Okwahu plains in the eastern region of Ghana.
 I obtained my MS degree in Statistics & Data Science at the University of Nevada, Reno.
-Before that, I received my BS in Actuarial Science from Kwame Nkrumah University of Science and Tech.
+Before that, I received my BS in Actuarial Science from Kwame Nkrumah University of Science and Technology.

 I am open to vast research areas but currently exploring the fields of Statistical Machine Learning, Computational Statistics, Probabilistic Graphical Models and Bayesian Analysis, with applications in public health.